 If you have staff or volunteers you must have a clear code of conduct which sets out:

-- your charity’s culture
+- your charity’s culture and values

 - how people in your charity should behave